feight/docs/create_user.md

     -   By default, the user has to verifiy their email address before sign-in.
         With "bypass_activation" set to true, the API will be instructed to bypass required email verification step and enable automatic sign-in.
 What this essentially does is create a temporary password using an algorithm only known by the frontend server and the API, therefore allowing the user to automatically sign-in before initializing credentials on "welcome" page.

-    -   If you are connecting directly to the API, there are a few steps needed in order to generate an identical password:
+    -   If you are communicating directly with the API, there are a few steps needed in order to generate an identical password:

         -   Enable "generate_temp_password_using_secret" on your consumer
+        -   Create the user.
+            -   You will need to supply your consumer key within "consumer-key" header
         -   Use the consumer_secret as prefix and email address as suffix for input of an SHA1 encoder
             -   Please store this secret in a secure area of the device such as Secure Enclave
         -   Generate hash